GoogleCloudPlatform/click-to-deploy-solutions/looker-ai-agent/tutorial.md

 1. A Google Cloud project.
 If you don't have one, follow the [Creating and Managing Projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects) guide.
 2. The `gcloud` command-line tool installed and authenticated.
 See [Installing the gcloud CLI](https://cloud.google.com/sdk/docs/install) for details.
+3. A Looker instance.
+See [this link](https://cloud.google.com/looker) for more information.

 ---